thiagodnf/aco-simulator/README.md

 ## How to Use:

-This project implement the Ant System in Javascript, showing a animated view about the Ant Colony Optimization developed by Marco Dorigo.
+This project implements the Ant System in Javascript, showing an animated view of the Ant Colony Optimization developed by Marco Dorigo.
 To use it, you need to:

 - Access https://thiagodnf.github.io/aco-simulator
-- Click on screen to add new nodes.
+- Click on the screen to add new nodes.
-- Click in "Play" and enjoy it!
+- Click on "Play" and enjoy it!

 ## Algorithms